Asana/locheck/README.md

 ## Usage

 There are a few ways to invoke `locheck` depending on how much magic you want.
+In all cases, Locheck will write to stderr for Xcode integration, and stdout for a human-readable summary.
+Pull requests for additional output formats will probably be accepted.

 ### `discoverlproj`